-Benton PUD will communicate with customers in our service territory on what to do in case of an emergency, so they are prepared for an outage for any reason.
+Benton PUD will communicate with customers in the highest wildfire risk areas in our service territory on what to do in case of an emergency, so they are prepared for an outage for any reason.
 Proactive messaging prior to and during wildfire season will educate customers on our mitigation plans and encourage customers to monitor weather conditions, prepare their property, prepare a summer outage kit, and have an evacuation plan in place.
 In the event of an outage, Benton PUD will provide alerts to customers and direct them to the outage map on our website and in the SmartHub app for updates on the outage and restoration.
 Key Accounts will communicate with large customers based on outage duration and location.